mosquito-risk/Nacala/README.md

 `pip install -r requirements.txt` <br>

 ### Evaluate Models
-Once the test set downloaded and extracted to the `datasets` folder, the pretrained models can be downloaded using same command and get metrics on test set.
+Once the test set is downloaded and extracted to the `datasets` folder, the pretrained models can be downloaded using same command, and perfromance metrics can be obtaied on the test set.
-Two testing scripts provided in the repository. `pred_unet.py` for all segmentation models. and `pred_yolov8.py` for .
+Two testing scripts provided in the repository. `pred_unet.py` for all segmentation models and `pred_yolov8.py` for YOLOv8.
-All trained models can be accessed from [trained models](https://sid.erda.dk/sharelink/HF2srDrYEa).
+All trained models can be accessed via [trained models](https://sid.erda.dk/sharelink/HF2srDrYEa).

 * Evaluate simple UNet: <br />
 To download UNet and classifier weights, use the following commands.
-The classifier is logistic regression model to classify each binary segment. <br>
+The classifier is logistic regression. <br>
 ```python download.py --filename unet1 --outdir ./temp/``` <br>
 ```python download.py --filename classifier --outdir ./temp/``` <br>
 ```python pred_unet.py --patch_size 4800 --use_dinov2cls --data_dir ./datasets/test/ --weights_folder ./temp/unet1/```